India: Painting & Sculpture

 Sculpture in India

-There was an almost complete suppression of individuality in Indian sculpture.
-This is because the figures are conceived of as shapes that are more perfect than any to be found in human models.
+There is almost no individuality in Indian sculpture, because figures are conceived of as shapes that are more perfect than any to be found in human models.

-The tradition of Indian sculpture dates from the Indus Valley civilization of 2500-1800 BCE, when small terracotta figurines were produced.
+Sculpting in India dates from the Indus Valley civilization of 2500-1800 BCE, when small items of bronze sculpture and terracotta sculpture were produced.
+An early masterpiece is The Dancing Girl of Mohenjo-Daro (c.2500-2000 BCE, National Museum, New Delhi), arguably the finest surviving statuette of the Indus Valley culture.
 This was followed by the great circular stone pillars and carved lions of the Maurya period (c.
 250 BCE), and the mature Indian gigurative sculpture of the second and first centuries BCE, in which Hindu and Buddhist themes were already well established.
-A wide range of sculptural styles subsequently emerged in different parts of India over succeeding centuries, but by about 900 CE India sculpture had reached a form that has lasted with little change up to modern times.
+(For 2nd millennium arts in China, see Shang Dynasty art c.1600-1000 BCE.)
+A wide range of sculptural styles subsequently emerged in different parts of India over succeeding centuries, but by 900 CE Indian plastic art had reached a form that has lasted with little change up to modern times.
 This sculpture is distinguished not by a sense of plastic fullness but rather by its linear character: the figure is conceived from the standpoint of its outline, and typically is graceful and slender with supple limbs.
 From 900 CE onwards, this sculpture was used mainly as architectural decoration with huge numbers of relatively small figures of mediocre quality being produced for this purpose.

 Schools of Painting